AKSarav/YamlQL/docs/index.md

 # Discover the schema of a YAML file
 yamlql discover -f docker-compose.yml

-# Run a SQL query
+# Run a SQL query (new default, recommended)
+yamlql -f docker-compose.yml "SELECT name, image FROM services"

+# (Alternatively, you can use the explicit subcommand)
 yamlql sql -f docker-compose.yml "SELECT name, image FROM services"

 # Ask a question in natural language